codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture.md

   max-width="100%"
 %}

-### Tunnel-based Hybrid GitOps runtime architecture
+### Tunnel-based Hybrid GitOps Runtime architecture
-Tunnel-based Hybrid GitOps runtimes use tunneling instead of ingress controllers to control communication between the GitOps Runtime in the customer cluster and the Codefresh GitOps Platform.
+Tunnel-based Hybrid GitOps Runtimes use tunneling instead of ingress controllers to control communication between the GitOps Runtime in the customer cluster and the Codefresh GitOps Platform.
 Tunnel-based runtimes are optimal when the cluster with the GitOps Runtime is not exposed to the internet.

+>**NOTE**:
+Tunnel-based access mode is not supported for GitOps on-premises installations.

 Note: Tunnel-based architecture is not supported for on-prem instances.